Montgomery County, Pennsylvania

-This industry had the highest number of growing companies and commercial painting contractors in Montgomery County in 2014.
+This industry had the highest number of growing companies in Montgomery County in 2014.
 Some of the highest-growth occupations in this area, as tracked by active job advertisements in 2014, include computer systems analysts, software application developers, marketing managers, office managers, and customer support representatives.

-Montgomery County is also said to lead the state in “high tech” jobs – in addition to those in the health care and biotech industries, this includes jobs in the fields of computer science, information technology, telecommunications, areospace, and more, which are on the cutting edge of technology and their office facilities can benefit from commercial painting services.
+Montgomery County is also said to lead the state in “high tech” jobs – in addition to those in the health care and biotech industries, this includes jobs in the fields of computer science, information technology, telecommunications, aerospace, and more.
+They are on the cutting edge of technology and their office facilities can benefit from commercial painting services.

 Blue Bell, PA, is home to the headquarters of a major information technology services and software company, which sells its products mainly to corporate and government clients.
 King of Prussia, PA, includes a facility run by a leader in the aerospace, defense, and security industries.
-Conshohocken, PA, is also the headquarters for the largest American-owned security company and industrial painting.
+Conshohocken, PA, is also the headquarters for the largest American-owned security company.

 MANUFACTURING IN MONTGOMERY COUNTY, PA